Resources for Survivors

 You can apply for an extension for up to 10 days through your subject coordinator.
 You don’t have to disclose the circumstances of why you need an adjustment, only to prove the impact these circumstances have had on your studies through a letter from a health professional (a doctor or counsellor).

-For longer extensions, adjustments to attendance or exams, you can apply for Special Consideration through the Student Equity and Disabilities Support (SEDS) team.
+For longer extensions, adjustments to attendance or exams, you can apply for Special Consideration through the Student Equity and Disability Support (SEDS) team.
 You can do this through your student portal.

 Ph: 8344 6546